vgurianov/srt/docs/experiment3.md

 # Inertial reference frame
-Modul mms.experiment3 simulate uniform translatory motion of a reference frame.
+Module mms.experiment3 simulate uniform translatory motion of a reference frame.
-Principle of relativity is the independence of physical laws  from the choice of inertial system.
+The principle of relativity is the independence of physical laws from the choice of the inertial system.
 It especially important is the constancy of the speed of light.

 ## 1. The Principle of Relativity